stevenluo1/glp1_weight_regain_analysis/README.md

 ## Quick start

-Clone this repository, then open it in R (RStudio recommended).
+Clone this repository and then open the project in R (RStudio recommended).
 To set up the environment and install all required packages:

 ```r